checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

   }
 ```

-In the next sections we describe a dataflow analysis to widen bounds for
+In the next section we describe a dataflow analysis to widen bounds for
 null-terminated arrays.

-## Dataflow Analysis Properties
+## Dataflow Analysis for Widening the Bounds of Null-terminated Arrays
-The properties of the dataflow analysis are described below:

-1. **Notations:** We use `V` to denote a null-terminated array, `X` to denote a
+We use `V` to denote a null-terminated array variable, `X` to denote a widened
-widened bounds offset, `S` to denote a statement, and `B` and `B'` to denote basic
+bounds offset, `S` to denote a statement, and `B` and `B'` to denote basic
 blocks.

-2. **Universal Set:** The universal set `U` for the dataflow analysis is the
-set pairs `Uv:Ux` such that `Uv` is the set of all null-terminated arrays in
+The dataflow analysis for widening the bounds of null-terminated arrays is
-the function and `Ux` is the union of all integer constants and all integer
-variables in the function.
+forward, path-sensitive, flow-sensitive and intra-procedural.

+The dataflow analysis tracks all null-terminated array variables in a function
-3. **Dataflow Facts:** The dataflow facts that flow through the analysis are a
+along with their widened bounds.
+The dataflow facts that flow through the
-set of pairs `V:X` such that `V` is the set of null-terminated arrays and `X`
+analysis are a set of pairs `V:X` such that `V` is a null-terminated array
-is the widened bounds offset for each null-terminated array.
+variable and `X` is the widened bounds offset for `V`.

-4. **Forward:** The basic blocks of the function are traversed in reverse
-post-order.
-In other words, a basic block is visited before its successors.

-5. **Path-sensitive:** Path-sensitivity means that the dataflow analysis
-generates different facts on the `then` and `else` branches.

-6. **Flow-sensitive:** Flow-sensitivity means that the sequence of instructions
-in a basic block is taken into consideration when performing the analysis.

-7. **Intra-procedural:** The analysis is done on one function at a time.

-## Dataflow Analysis Details
 For every basic block `B`, we compute the sets `In[B]` and `Out[B]`.

 For every statement `S`, we compute the sets `Gen[S]`, `Kill[S]`, `StmtIn[S]`